How Out Celeb Chef Gaby Maeda Helps San Francisco Stay A World-Class Dining Destination

 “The chef there was a pop-up chef at one of my favorite wine bars in the city, Beirba in Hayes Valley.
 She was approached by someone to open a Thai restaurant and it’s spectacular.
 It’s definitely a must-go.”

 “A buddy of ours, David Yoshimura, opened up a new restaurant on Polk Street.
-Japanese fine dining really hits home being Japanese American.
-It was nice to see a more traditional, washoku style brought into the spotlight.”
+Japanese fine dining hits home being Japanese American.
+It was nice to see a more traditional washoku style in the spotlight.”

 Washoku is an approach to Japanese cooking that emphasizes seasonality and balance.
 Nisei breaks away from the typical Californian fare, like sushi or ramen, and offers diners, as Yoshimura describes it, “Japanese soul food.”